davidgomesdev/RustyController/server/README.md

 Launches everything, it's meant to be run at reboot.

-It also launches prometheus _exporters_, namely [node_exporter](https://github.com/prometheus/node_exporter) and [process-exporter](https://github.com/ncabatoff/process-exporter).
+It also launches prometheus _exporters_ (in case either is present in PATH), namely [node_exporter](https://github.com/prometheus/node_exporter) and [process-exporter](https://github.com/ncabatoff/process-exporter).

-These aren't run if node_exporter is not found in PATH.
-Both must be in the home directory or anywhere on PATH.

-To set them up, just download their binaries and move them to `/usr/bin`.eee
+To set them up, just download their binaries and move them to somewhere on PATH such as: `/usr/bin`.

 ## Grafana stack